Coursal/RESTful-Dictionary-Client/README.md

 # RESTful-Dictionary-Client
-An example of a REST web service client that sends a user's credentials to the server, receives an authentication token and looks up for words from a dictionary that start and/or end with two given letters
+An example of a REST web service client that sends a user's credentials to the server, receives an authentication token and looks up for words from a dictionary that start and/or end with two given letters.

 All data are being sent and received with the **JSON** format.